-Workplace efficiency thrives with up to date hardware.
+Workplace efficiency thrives with the implementation of up to date hardware.
 So why do so many companies choose to operate with aging equipment?

 We believe the main sticking point for most SMBs is cost.
-After all, new desktops, modems, digital signage, and commercial printers aren’t cheap.
+After all, the high prices of new desktops, modems, digital signage, and commercial printers can be very intimidating for a SMB looking to upgrade office equipment.
 And even if upgraded products will improve productivity in the office, is the up-front investment worth a benefit that may not become necessary until later down the road?

 In most cases, the answer is yes.
-It certainly makes more financial sense to upgrade than continue using outdated office equipment—but that’s not the only reason you should consider ditching your outdated hardware.
+Many SMBs are willing to pay a little more upfront in order to compete better down the road.
+It certainly makes more financial sense to upgrade to new systems than continue using outdated office equipment—but that’s not the only reason you should consider ditching your outdated hardware.

-Security is always a concern with outdated equipment.
-Obsolete operating systems aren’t always capable of running the latest software with the latest security.
+Security has always been a concern with outdated equipment.
+Obsolete operating systems aren’t always capable of running the latest software along with the latest security.
 Older programs get neglected, forgotten, and become riddled with security loopholes for malicious users to exploit.
-Of course, upgrading to the latest hardware won’t protect the SMB from every threat, but business owners can’t claim to have an effective corporate security strategy while running their software on old-fashioned equipment.
+A recent study from Tech Provider Insight found that “almost one in five UK workers (19 percent) claim their outdated office technology has led to security risks.”
+The implementation of the latest hardware seals these loopholes, therefore making it much more difficult to breach your security.
+Of course, upgrading to the latest hardware won’t protect the SMB from every threat, but it will reduce the number of exploitations by a landslide.
+Owners can’t claim to have an effective corporate security strategy if they’re running software on old-fashioned equipment.

-Naturally, older systems tend to be less efficient than their modern analogues.
+Naturally, older systems tend to be less efficient than their modern analogs.
+Many of these systems require frequent maintenance and don’t offer the same capabilities as the newer software.
+Because of this, companies with older technology consistently deal with disadvantages like the misplacement of important information and the lack of an innovative competitive edge.
 Newer systems often have advanced workflow features or specific customizations that let SMBs automate their core business processes.
 Some examples are OCR technology for data entry, hosted VoIP for communication, or even automated cloud backup solutions.

 Don’t Be Limited By Your Hardware

-But even with these drawbacks in mind, the “upgrading hardware” discussion always comes back to the budget.
-With so many SMBs loathe to part with the initial investment, office productivity declines as workers spend more time working with slow equipment than actually working.
-The good news is that there are several options available to struggling SMBs who want to upgrade their devices without a hefty price tag:
+But even with these drawbacks in mind, the cost of new technology remains the largest obstacle for SMBs when upgrading equipment.
+While so many SMBs loathe to part with the initial investment, office productivity declines as workers spend more time working with slow equipment rather than actually working.
+Luckily, there are several options available to struggling SMBs that can help them upgrade their devices for a reasonable price:

 - Hardware as a Service (HaaS): HaaS lets businesses lease up-to-date office equipment for a fraction of the price of the initial investment.
 This is the primary way SMBs can make cutting-edge hardware affordable on their terms.

-- Corporate consulting: Which hardware advancements do you actually need?
-Leveraging the insights of a third-party consultancy firm can show you which upgrades are crucial and how to get more bang for your buck from your investment.
+- Corporate Consulting: Leveraging the insights of a third-party consultancy firm can show you which upgrades are crucial and how to get the most out of your investment.

-SMBs can’t afford to lag behind with aging office equipment.
+Too many companies are pursuing more advanced technologies and methods in order to increase their versatility and productivity.
 If executives want to keep their employees productive and waste less time on day-to-day tasks, the state of the company’s hardware should be the first place they look.